airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 push the address of an error message, and then an error code onto the stack, and call the function.

-Now let\'s look for potential error spots in our `add-year` program.
+Now let\'s look for potential error spots in our `006-01-add-year` program.
 First of all, we don\'t check to see if either of our `open` system calls actually complete properly.
 Linux returns its status code in _%eax_, so we need to check and see if there is an error.